Q:Are there any projects Equal Justice Works will not fund?

 Q: If I become a Fellow, what will be expected of me from my sponsor?

 A: The relationship you have with your sponsor is an important one.
 Equal Justice Works' staff facilitates this relationship and will assist you throughout your Fellowship.
 You may be asked to present to the sponsor's attorneys , attend special events, develop pro bono projects, and prepare written updates.
 Equal Justice Works provides each Fellow with a personal staff contact who will help facilitate the relationship between the Fellow and their sponsor.

 Q: The host organization I want to work with pays lawyers with my experience $52,000 a year, but I see that Equal Justice Works will only contribute up to $50,000 a year for my salary.
 Where does the other $2,000 come from?

-A: All Equal Justice Works Fellows' host organizations submit a Certification Form with the application and subsequently execute a Memorandum of Agreement agreeing to pay Fellows a salary commensurate to what the host organization would pay an attorney with similar experience and responsibility that is a full-time permanent employee of the host organization would be paid.
-Any salary costs over the Equal Justice Works contribution of $50,000 a year-- $2,000 in the example -- must be paid by the host organization.
+A: All Equal Justice Works Fellows' host organizations submit a Certification Form with the application and subsequently execute a Memorandum of Agreement agreeing to pay Fellows a salary commensurate to what the host organization would pay an attorney with similar experience and responsibility.
+Any salary costs over the maximum Equal Justice Works contribution of $50,000 a year-- $2,000 in this example -- must be paid by the host organization.